Numerical analysis for saddle dynamics of some semilinear elliptic problems

 There exist some recent works on numerical analysis for time-discretization methods of I-1 SD \cite{Z3,Z3CSIAM}, where the $F$ and $\nabla F$ are supposed to be globally Lipschitz continuous.
-This assumption eliminates potential difficulties caused by unbounded operators such as $\Delta$ in PDE models and focuses the attention of numerical analysis on time discretization.
-In other words, rigorous numerical analysis considering space-time discretization for I-1 SD in computing multiple solutions of PDEs such as (\ref{elliptic}) remains untreated.
+This assumption eliminates potential difficulties caused by unbounded operators such as $\Delta$ in PDE models and we could then focus the attention on time discretization analysis.
+However, rigorous numerical analysis considering space-time discretization for I-1 SD in computing multiple solutions of PDEs such as (\ref{elliptic}) remains untreated.
 Indeed, the dynamical system formulation of I-1 SD prevents its connection with numerical methods of PDEs, although the $F$ in (\ref{SD}) could be generated from spatial discretization of PDE models.
-Furthermore, it is commented before that the dimension of I-1 SD (\ref{SD}) for PDE models depends on spatial discretization, while the index is an inherent property of the saddle point and should not change.
+Furthermore, though the dimension of I-1 SD (\ref{SD}) for PDE models depends on spatial discretization, the index is an inherent property of the saddle point and should remain invariant.
 Whether the index could be preserved in numerical scheme is physically important, while the time discretization analysis could not answer this question.

-To give a clearer perspective for connections between saddle dynamics and numerical methods of PDEs, we follow a different idea from the conventional ``first discretize PDEs, then invoke in saddle dynamics'' procedure, that is, we first write the continuous-in-space formulation of saddle dynamics for PDE problems, and then choose suitable numerical methods for discretization.
-One advantage of recovering the continuous-in-space saddle dynamics is that it is feasible to engage with appropriate spatial discretization methods according to the features of PDE models, which fully utilizes the abundant research results of numerical methods for PDEs and increases their compatibility with saddle dynamics in multiple solution computation of PDEs.
+To give a clearer perspective for connections between saddle dynamics and numerical methods of PDEs, we adopt a different approach from the conventional procedure of ``first discretize PDEs, then invoke saddle dynamics''.
+Instead, we first formulate the continuous-in-space version of saddle dynamics for PDE problems and then apply suitable numerical discretization methods.
+One advantage of recovering the continuous-in-space saddle dynamics is that it is feasible to engage with appropriate spatial discretization methods according to the features of PDE models.
+This approach fully leverages existing research on numerical methods for PDEs and enhances their compatibility with saddle dynamics when computing multiple solutions of PDEs.

 As a start of this idea, we consider problem (\ref{elliptic}), which implies $F(u)=\Delta u+ f(u)$, $\nabla F(u)v=\Delta v +f'(u)v $ and $(g,\tilde g):=\int_\Omega g(x)\tilde g(x)dx$ for the continuous-in-space case such that the continuation of (\ref{SD}) in space results in a coupled parabolic system